 Walking tours are better when you want to learn Central Park, not just see it.

 Depth of knowledge.
-A good walking tour guide — the kind running a 2.5-hour tour — will spend 10–15 minutes at Bethesda Fountain alone.
-You'll hear about Calvert Vaux and Frederick Law Olmsted designing the park, why the Angel of the Waters statue was controversial, and how the terrace tiles were restored.
-A pedicab driver will give you the highlights in 2–3 minutes and move on.
+A good 2.5-hour walking guide will spend 10–15 minutes at Bethesda Fountain alone.
+You'll hear about Calvert Vaux and Frederick Law Olmsted designing the park, why the Angel of the Waters statue was controversial when Emma Stebbins was commissioned, and how the terrace tiles were restored in the 1980s.
+A pedicab driver gives you the highlights in 2–3 minutes and moves on.

 Hidden details.
 Walking guides take you to things you'd ride past in a pedicab — the inscription on a specific bench, the carving on the underside of a bridge, the tree that survived the 1938 hurricane.
 These are the details that make Central Park feel alive, and you need to be on foot to see them.